Anthony

 method that: water solution of copper salt or copper salt and

-prepared, then the water solution is fully mixed with the mixed
+is prepared, then the water solution is fully mixed with the

-solution of a reductant, a surface modifier and a weak polar or
+mixed solution of a reductant, a surface modifier and a weak

-non-polar organic solvent, the still placement is carried out for
+polar or non-polar organic solvent, the still placement is

-alkaline environment with pH of 8 to 13, the organic phase is
+under the alkaline environment with pH of 8 to 13, the organic

-obtained by separation, and the nano-copper/copper alloy particle
+phase is obtained by separation, and the nano-copper/copper

-for surface modification is obtained after the concentration.; The
+alloy particle for surface modification is obtained after the

-provided by the invention has controllable particle size and
+modification which is provided by the invention has controllable

-simple, the raw materials are cheap and easy to obtain, the cost
+modification are simple, the raw materials are cheap and easy to

-is low, and the yield is high, thus being applicable to the
+obtain, the cost is low, and the yield is high, thus being

 Method for preparing metallic copper nano particle